grafana/grafana/docs/sources/datasources/alertmanager.md

 # Alertmanager data source

 Grafana includes built-in support for Prometheus Alertmanager.
 Add it as a datasource and you will be able to use the [Grafana alerting UI](https://grafana.com/docs/grafana/latest/alerting/) to manage silences, contact points and notification policies.
-It is not currently available as a data source for panels.
+A dropdown will appear in these pages to allow you to switch between Grafana and any configured alertmanager data sources This data source cannot return graph data and is not available in panels.
 Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
 Only users with the organization admin role can add data sources.

 >**Note:** New in Grafana 8.0.